Best and Worst Times to Visit British Virgin Islands

 March is popular for several reasons including spring break for schools and the increase in temperatures.
 January and February are next in popularity because northerners want to escape the cold winter temperatures.

-September is least popular because it is the peak month of the hurricane season.
-Both overnight vacations and cruises plummet during the month.
+September is least popular month because it is the peak month of the Caribbean and Virgin Islands hurricane season.
+Both hotel vacations and cruises plummet during the month.
 October is the second worst month of the year for the same reasons.
+November is third.

-August is third on the unpopular list even though it receives less rain than November.
+August is third on the unpopular list even though it averages less rain than September, October or November.

 Rainy Season = Hurricane Season